Welcome

 2. Deduct allowable reliefs to arrive at net income.

-3. Deduct the personal allowance and statutory allowances to determine taxable income.
+3. Deduct the personal allowance and any other statutory allowances to determine taxable income.

-5. Combine the tax at each rate to arrive at total liability, deducting tax paid at source.
+5. Combine the tax at each rate to arrive at total liability, then deduct any tax paid at source.

 Allowable reliefs and personal allowances